 Clerks of Yearly Meeting are appointed by the Yearly Meeting on recommendation of the Permanent Board.
 Clerks take office at the close of Sessions.
 They are the Presiding Clerk, two Recording Clerks, and two Reading Clerks.

-At some time look at the exhibits of the work of committees and Friends organizations and institutions.
+Take some time to look at the exhibits.
+You will find work by Quaker artists, descriptions of committee work, and information about Friends’ organizations and institutions.
 The scope of activity may be surprising; enlarge your knowledge of our Quaker world.
-Artists also have an exhibit.

 The Bookstore is a wonderful feature of Yearly Meeting.
 A committee of volunteers who know their way around library work and book selling organize a large selection of Quaker and related books for sale, sent on consignment by Quaker booksellers and publishers.
 Perhaps you should get there soon before some of your favorite books are sold out.
 Bring back something for your meeting and First Day School.
 There are also some popular craft items.

-The information desk will also handle Lost and Found.
-Basic information you need to know is included in the main announcement and registration material sent out to the thousands of individuals (members and non-members) who receive The New England Friend.
-(If you are not on that mailing list, ask your meeting clerk tactfully why your name and address was not sent to the Yearly Meeting Office).
+The information desk is a great place to go when you have questions.
+You’ll find schedules and room assignments, a message board, a lost-and-found, a first aid kit, and friendly volunteers.
+Basic information you need to know is included in the main announcement and registration materials sent out to the thousands of individuals (members and non-members) who receive The New England Friend.

 The Yearly Meeting Office is in Worcester, year-round, but moves itself temporarily, probably at great effort, to the site of Yearly Meeting Sessions.
 The Administrative and Communications Secretary with the help of volunteers handles the many office details necessary in the course of the Sessions.
 A daily news sheet, the YM News is produced.
 Be sure to get a copy at breakfast.
 (The first issue, however, is given out when you check in Saturday).